glenjaysondmello/FluentEdge/README.md

 flutter run
 ```

-#### Firebase Config
+#### Firebase Configuration

-Firebase integration will generate `firebase_options.dart` during setup.
-This file must be included in the Flutter project for Firebase services to work.
+Firebase integration generates firebase_options.dart during setup.
+Ensure this file is included in the Flutter project for Firebase services to function correctly.

 ---